 Lincoln Road Mall

 This pedestrianised promenade is overflowing with boutiques and designer stores as well as fascinating Art Deco buildings and has been dubbed the ‘Fifth Avenue of the South’.
-Expats looking to shop till they drop will have a great time exploring stores where big-name American labels can be found in abundance.
+Shopping enthusiasts will have a great time exploring stores where big-name American labels can be found in abundance.

 Biscayne National Park